-Portland and Bangor are neck-and-neck when it comes to median pay for healthcare administrators, both coming in around $91,000 a year, the high for the state.
-But for those with the experience and expertise to rise to the top ten percent of the profession, Bangor’s $143,360 wage at the highest level is a better bet.
+Portland and Bangor offer the highest median pay for healthcare administrators at $93,960 and $98,040, respectively.
+But for those with the experience and expertise to rise to the top ten percent of the profession, Bangor’s $152,760 wage at the highest level is a better bet.

-The Southwest Maine nonmetropolitan area has the fifth highest employment level for healthcare administrators in the country, and also manages to come in third in the state for median pay, making it worth a look for medical managers interested in small-town living.
+The Southwest Maine nonmetropolitan area has the second-highest employment level for healthcare administrators in the state, and also manages to come in third for median pay, making it worth a look for medical managers interested in small-town living.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the Maine Department of Labor Center for Workforce Research and Information and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database – https://projectionscentral.com/Projections/LongTerm.